17mcpc14/sna/README.md

 ```
 Python 3
 ```
-These exples need a minimum version of Python3 as these leverage the object oriented python implementation
+These examples need a minimum version of Python3 as these leverage the object oriented python implementation

 ```